DevExpress-Examples/asp-net-core-dashboard-integrate-ai-assistant/README.md

 ### Access the Assistant

 Each time a dashboard is initialized or its [dashboard state](https://docs.devexpress.com/Dashboard/DevExpress.DashboardCommon.DashboardState) changes, a new assistant is created and the dashboard data is exported in Excel format.
-This way the AI assistant is always provided with up-to-date data.
+This way the AI Assistant is always provided with up-to-date data.

 Files to Review: